11

 The ability to detect and interpret emotional signals in other people — facial expressions, vocal tone, body language.
 This capacity reads the room.
 It stays sharp even when other capacities go dark.

-The ability to feel what another person feels — not just identify it, but have it register in your own body.
+The ability to feel what another person feels — not just identify it, but have it register in the body.
 This is the bridge between reading someone and being moved by them.
 It degrades as self-protection increases.

-The ability to track your own emotional state in real time — where you are on the compass, what moved you there, what it's costing, and when it's time to come back.
+The ability to track one's own emotional state in real time — where the compass is, what moved it there, what it's costing, and when it's time to come back.
 This capacity drops first and stays offline longest.

 The Dangerous Combination